Wills & Trusts

 Asset protection and avoiding taxes — Trusts can be used to structure your assets to protect them as much as possible from costly estate taxes.

 Special needs — If you are a primary caregiver of a special needs individual or simply wish to financially provide for a special needs person, trusts allow you to dictate exactly how much will be left and how it will be dispensed for the individual’s care.

 Protecting minors — If you have underage children, a trust can provide peace of mind that the minor will be financially provided for should something happen to you and your spouse.
 A trust will allow you to name an executor who will oversee the distribution of the money on the terms that you have laid out.

 Avoiding probate — Trusts are used by many people to structure their estate in a manner that will save loved ones the strain and cost of going through probate.

 Prepared To Help You Protect Your Future And Your Family

-For more information about integrating wills, trusts or other documents in your estate plan, call Oklahoma City attorney David W. Smith II at 405-400-9244 or send a message online using the form on this website.
+For more information about integrating wills, trusts, or other documents, such as Powers of Attorney and living wills/advance directives into your estate plan, call Oklahoma City attorney David Smith at (405) 544-3635 or send a message online using the form on this website.
 Initial 30-minute phone consultations are free.
-You can meet by phone or by using videoconferencing.
+Meet by phone or by videoconference.
 Evening appointments are available by request.